Rahul108/Stream_Android_ScreenCasted_Taskts/README.md

 I've changed the screen size with `-m 800` cause on default screen-cast it shows a little bit distorted.

-btw... the casted-screen should show like below (on both rotated view)...
+btw... the casted-screen should show like below (on both rotated views)...

 ![](https://github.com/Rahul108/Stream_Android_ScreenCasted_Taskts_On_Ubuntu/blob/master/Files/Android_SC.png "=100px")